Clint Frazier: New York Yankees

 During 2019 spring training, manager Aaron Boone announced that Frazier would likely start the season in the minors.
 Frazier was first called up on April 2 in response to the Yankees having three injured outfielders at once: Giancarlo Stanton, Aaron Hicks, and Jacoby Ellsbury.
 On April 6, Frazier pinch hit in the 6th inning against the Baltimore Orioles.
 He hit a go-ahead three-run home run to the left field seats that ultimately gave the Yankees the win.
 The following day, Frazier hit two home runs in a 15-3 win against the Orioles.

 On June 2, New York trailed Boston 3-2 in the seventh inning when Frazier let Eduardo Núñez’s sharp single get under his glove for a two-base error that allowed Michael Chavis to score from first base.
 Three batters later, Frazier dived and missed Andrew Benintendi’s liner, which fell for a single as Brock Holt scored from first.
 Then in the eighth, he took a bad route on Chavis’ ball near the right-field line, letting it skip by for an RBI triple as fans booed.
 He did not speak to reporters following the defeat.
 Due to his poor defense and attitude, Frazier was optioned back to the minors on June 16 when the Yankees acquired Edwin Encarnación.

-Frazier made the opening roster for the 2020 season, but was sent down to the alternate training site just two games into the season, on July 26, without having appeared in a game.
+Frazier made the opening roster for the Covid-delayed 2020 season, but was sent down to the alternate training site just two games into the season, on July 26, without having appeared in a game.
 Frazier was later recalled from the alternate training site on August 11 after Giancarlo Stanton was placed on the injured list.
 In his first game of the season the next day, Frazier went 3-for-4, including a home run in his first at-bat and a double in the sixth inning.
 He took over duty as the starting left fielder for the Yankees in September 2020.
 In 39 games in 2020, Frazier slashed .267/.394/.511 with eight home runs.

 Frazier removed himself from a game on June 30, 2021, complaining of dizziness, and two days later was placed on the Yankees’ injured list.
 He underwent neurological testing in July, and was sent on a minor league rehab assignment in August.
 On September 12, Yankees manager Aaron Boone announced that Frazier would miss the remainder of the season.
-Frazier was for designated for assignment by the Yankees on November 19, then released four days later.
+Frazier was designated for assignment by the Yankees on November 19, then released four days later.